 Has the initiative made a difference?

 The programme has put in place a monitoring and evaluation process to measure progress and impact.
-As the year one evaluation process has only recently started it is too early to measure impacts.
-However, the programme has already re-motivated local community members interested in wildlife issues and given a new wind of hope to locally led structures.
+Early results include re-motivated local community members interested in wildlife issues and given a new wind of hope to locally led structures.
 In addition, highly increased collaboration, sharing and trust across locally led organisations and between them and governmental institutions has been observed.

 What works and why